-(I don’t recall Rubio or Cruz featured in many dreams, perhaps because neither of them make a strong impression.)
+[I don’t recall Rubio or Cruz featured in many dreams, perhaps because neither of them make a strong impression.]

 Trump is a rich tapestry on which to paint a story—and dreams really do “paint” a story using imagery.
 Bombastic, greedy, cocky, heartless, arrogant—any of these impressions of the man can be used as colors on the dream easel.
-Plus: successful, big business, scrappy. father figure.
-I’ve seen so many uses of The Donald as symbolism in dreams.
+Plus: successful, big business, scrappy, father figure.
+I’ve seen many uses of The Donald as symbolism in dreams.

 But wait, it gets better … or worse, depending on how you view it

 Next thing I know he motions some henchmen over and they throw two small Mexican children into the pen to be ripped apart.
 As the children are being eaten, Trump is yelling something about “anchor babies” and how if he can’t build a wall he will use these animals to hunt down and kill illegal immigrants along the Mexican border.
 Apparently it’s going to be ‘uge.
 About that time we knock something over and all eyes are on us.
 Epic mole rat chase ensues.